How to Re-Use Old Potting Soil

 Step 2: Add Peat Moss to Old Soil

-*Perlite or Vermiculite could also be added at this stage to create pockets of air in your soil and better hold on to nutrients.
+*Perlite or Vermiculite could also be added at this stage to create air pockets in the soil and improve its hold on to nutrients.

 Step 3: Add Compost to Old Soil

-Old potting soil has likely lost a lot of its beneficial nutrients, so you’ll need to add compost to get them back into the mix.
-Compost offers a wide variety of nutrients, such as nitrogen, phosphorus, and potassium.
+Old potting soil has likely lost many beneficial nutrients, so you must add compost to restore them.
+Compost offers various nutrients, such as nitrogen, phosphorus, and potassium.
 It will also help balance the pH of your soil and retain moisture.
-When you add compost, you’ll notice the improved richness of your soil just by it’s look and touch!
+When you add compost, you’ll notice the improved richness of your soil just by looking at it and touching it!

-You’ll want a mixture that is about 20% compost, or one part compost to 4 parts potting soil.
-I find that the best way to distribute compost throughout the soil is to use your hands.
+You’ll want a mixture of about 20% compost or one part compost to 4 parts potting soil.
+I find that using your hands is the best way to distribute compost throughout the soil.
 Just dig in there and stir your soil up well!

 Now you can use your Potting Soil!

 That’s it!
-Now you have rich, well-balanced potting soil that is great for planters and grow bags, or for mixing into your garden.
-It can help to dampen your soil with water before putting it into your pots to ensure an evenly moist start for your plants.
+Now, you have rich, well-balanced potting soil that is great for planters and grows bags or for mixing into your garden.
+It can help dampen your soil with water before putting it into your pots to ensure an evenly moist plant start.

-I often refill old soil bags with newly upgraded potting soil so that I can keep it on hand for various projects.
+I often refill old soil bags with newly upgraded potting soil to keep them on hand for various projects.

 This is the article I have needed for many years.
 No more squashing the old potting soil into garden beds for me.
 I’m glad to know what to do now.